INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/interfacing_pynn.rst

     See example XX for more about how to use NineML with NEURON.

-The interface to NineML is consistent accross back-ends; using with pyNN/Neuron or pyNN/NEST, the code will look like this ::
+The interface to NineML is consistent across back-ends; using with pyNN/Neuron or pyNN/NEST, the code will look like this ::